rudyspano/MAUI-Adaptive-Properties/README.md

 Example:

-The following XAML defines a part of UI with a Vertical orientation First Approach and overrides properties for the Horizontal orientation
+The following XAML defines a part of UI with a Vertical orientation First Approach and overrides properties for the Horizontal orientation (m:H)
 ```
 <Frame WidthRequest="200" HeightRequest="150"
        m:H.Padding="0,0,0,0"